buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_9_Build_Movie_Review_App.md

 		return buffer.slice(0, this.borshInstructionSchema.getSpan(buffer))
 	}
 ```
-First we create an oversized buffer - this one is 1000 bytes.
+First, we create an oversized buffer - this one is 1000 bytes.
 Why 1000 bytes?
 Cause I know it's enough to fit everything I want and leave extra space at the end.

-Next we use the schema we created to encode our data. `encode` takes in two values - the data we want to encode and where we want to store it. `this` refers to the current object we're in - so we deconstruct the movie object and pass it in with `...this`, it's like passing in `{ title, rating, description, variant }`.
+Next, we use the schema we created to encode our data. `encode` takes in two values - the data we want to encode and where we want to store it. `this` refers to the current object we're in - so we deconstruct the movie object and pass it in with `...this`, it's like passing in `{ title, rating, description, variant }`.

 Finally - we remove the extra space in our buffer. `getSpan` is sorta like `array.length` - it gives us the index of the last used item in the buffer based on the schema so our buffer only contains the data we need and nothing else.